Everything You Need to Know About Gel-X ManicuresMarch 29, 2023

-Chances are you’ve heard of — and have experienced — your standard gel or acrylic manicure a fair share of times.
-Gel nails are praised for their ability to last a week-plus without chipping or breaking, while acrylics give you the appearance of long, perfectly shaped nails with the same long-lasting abilities (and then some).
-The downside, however, to the luxe-looking fake nails, is the state the acrylic treatment leaves your nails in when you take them off.
-Nails can be dry, brittle, weak and more susceptible to breakage.
-That’s where Gel-X comes in.
+Chances are you’ve heard of — and probably have tried — a standard gel or acrylic manicure.
+Gel nails are popular due to their ability to stay looking great for a week or more without chipping or breaking, while acrylics give you the appearance of long, perfectly shaped nails with the same long-lasting abilities (and then some).
+Though pricier than a regular manicure, gel and acrylic nails are often worth it for the long-lasting effect.
+After all, when you get a cute new mani, you don’t want it to chip the next day.

 What Is a Gel-X Manicure?